 Yellow-eared Parrot is one of more than 70 Colombian endemics - many of them rare and endangered.
 Photo: ProAves

-Colombia’s 440,000 square miles are the richest area for birds on the planet with some 1,870 species having been recorded, among them no fewer than 73 endemics.
+Colombia’s 440,000 square miles are the richest area for birds on the planet with more than 1,900 having been recorded, among them no fewer than 80 endemics.
 Although our adventure will provide ample opportunity to observe a large number of common species, this tour concentrates on reserves that protect the last remaining habitats of some of the most range-restricted, and in some cases, the most endangered birds in the world.

 Colombia is in many ways the most European of all the South American countries, but we’ll be visiting parts of the country that are still quite wild, making some days of this tour rugged.
 There are long drives between some of our destinations, and we’ll be taking some of our meals in the field.
 This is a rigorous trip, but those willing to take on the challenge will find the rewards great.

 All the areas we visit on this tour are safe, and have been thoroughly scouted in collaboration with scientists from the Colombian NGO ProAves.

 Day 1: The tour begins at 6 pm in the lobby of our hotel in Bogotá.
 Night in Bogotá.